NTrak: Alternatives

 In recent years other, often complementary, module standards have cropped up to address perceived deficiencies with NTrak's standard.

 oNeTrak

 One example of these perceived deficiencies is the requirement for NTrak modules to have three mainline tracks.
 On the prototype, except in a few areas where traffic density dictates the need for three (or more) mainline tracks, most mainlines throughout North America are single or double track.

 oNeTrak is designed around the concept of a single track mainline and as such allows for a greater range of railroad scenes to be modeled compared to Ntrak. oNeTrak also allows for more prototypical operations as trains on a single track main often have to meet and/or pass each other during operation of the layout.

-Smart-N

-Smart-N is designed around the concept of a double track mainline.

-(Smart-N is now better referred to as T-Trak).
+T-TRAK

+T-TRAK is a standard that started in Japan and was published in the NTRAK Newsletter in 2001 and is now the most popular N-Scale module standard in North America.

 BeNdTrack

 Bend Track is designed around a double track mainline which traverses each module twice, once on each side, with flexible module shape and no "pit" area.